 [i] FI is an investment adviser registered with the Securities and Exchange Commission in the United States.
 As of 30 April 2018, FI and its subsidiaries managed over £71 billion.
 All assets as of 30 April 2018 in this document are preliminary and subject to final reconciliation of accounts.
 FI and its subsidiaries consist of four business units—Fisher Investments Institutional Group, Fisher Investments US Private Client Group, Fisher Investments International Private Client Group, and Fisher Investments 401(k) Solutions Group.
 The Investment Policy Committee (IPC) is responsible for all investment decisions for FI’s strategies, including strategies that FI manages as a delegate of an FI subsidiary.

 Fisher Investments Europe was established in London, England in 2000.
 Fisher Investments Europe offers the portfolio management services of its parent company, Fisher Investments, an independent money management firm in the US founded in 1979 by investment guru Ken Fisher.
-Today, Fisher Investments and its affiliates oversee more than £82 billion* in assets for over 55,000 private clients and 175 institutional clients globally.* Founder Ken Fisher’s “Portfolio Strategy” column for Forbes ran from 1984 through 2016, making him the longest continually running columnist in the magazine’s 90+ year history.
-He has also authored several New York Times bestsellers on finance and investing. (*As of 31/03/2019.
-Includes assets under management of Fisher Investments, its subsidiaries and affiliates.)
+Today, Fisher Investments and its affiliates oversee more than £150 billion* in assets for over 100,000 clients globally.* Founder Ken Fisher’s “Portfolio Strategy” column for Forbes ran from 1984 through 2016, making him the longest continually running columnist in the magazine’s 90+ year history.
+He has also authored several New York Times bestsellers on finance and investing. (*As of 31/03/2022)